eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/create-our-first-microservice-javascript.md

 We now to need to package up our code as a Docker image, so that we can deploy it in the next step.
 Docker images are created from instructions written in a Dockerfile.

-Like all build scripts, Dockerfiles can become a bit complex for advanced applications, but fortunately for our simple microservice, ours is pretty simple:
+Like all build scripts, Dockerfiles can become a bit complex for advanced applications, but fortunately, ours is fairly simple:

 ```dockerfile
 FROM node:8